 This is no haven for the lazy, obviously.
 Royds Withy King is in the UK’s top 100 firms by size, and insiders praise the quality of work.
 “It’s not the kind of place that will give you photocopying or filing to do,” says one satisfied newbie, “from day one you will be involved with chargeable client work while simultaneously having a lot of support”.
 Another trainee reels off evidence of their importance: “Whether it is attending a meeting to take an attendance note, drafting Grounds of Resistance, writing witness statements or filing a claim in the Supreme Court, the work I have been given during my training contract has been highly stimulating.”

 Like other regional outfits, the firm has some niche practice areas that might fit your interests.
-Get your wellies on for a seat in the agriculture and rural business or horseracing and bloodstock teams.
+Get your wellies on for a seat in the agriculture and rural business or horse racing and bloodstock teams.
 But perhaps “regional” is unfair: the modern firm was created only in 2016 in a merger between Withy King of Bath and Royds in London, and the resulting creation has a pretty broad base of commercial work in addition to private client.
 Trainees get four seats of six months each to sample different areas.

 The firm scored well for peer support, with one insider channelling Sister Sledge to tell us: “We are fa-mi-ly!”
 Presumably that’s why getting your birthday off is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
 And they’ll draw up your will for free, which the more morbid/sensible young lawyers we spoke to seem to think is a perk to die for.
 More to the point, perhaps, is the “free Caffé Nero coffee per month which rather speaks for itself.”